 Contacting CovidResponse@denverseminary. edu helps us facilitate contact tracing and provide proper guidance as necessary.

-We actively monitor the US Centers for Disease Control and Prevention (CDC) website, the Colorado Department of Public Health and Environment (CDPHE) website, and the Tri-County Health Department website for updated information.
+We monitor the US Centers for Disease Control and Prevention (CDC), the Colorado Department of Public Health and Environment (CDPHE), and the Tri-County Health Department for updated information.

 Frequently Asked Questions